Rayonnant: Spain

 Gerona Cathedral, begun in 1292, has triforia without windows.
 In Barcelona, two large churches were built, parallelly, the cathedral 1298 to 1448 (without the facade, which was added as late as after 1882, and the central tower, added 1906–1911) and Santa Maria del Mar, 1324 to 1384.
 Besides some elaborate tracery in Santa Maria del Mar, both have dominant Catalonian character and little Rayonnant elements.
-(Note: Sagrada Familia is a work of Catalan Modernisme, begun in 1882 and still not accomplished.)